Liberty or Depth: Deep Bayesian Neural Nets Do Not Need Complex Weight Posterior Approximations

 Let $F_Z$ be the cummulative distribution function (c.d.f.) of the unit Gaussian random variable Z. By the Universality of the Uniform, $U = F_Z(Z)$ has a standard uniform distribution.

-Let $F_{Y|\xin}$ be the c.d.f.\ of Y conditioned on $\mathbf{x}$, and $\mathcal{D}$.
-Suppose that the posterior predictive is non-zero everywhere (that is, you cannot rule out that there's even the remotest chance of any $y$ given some input $\mathbf{x}$, however small).
-Then, since $Y$ is continuous by assumption, $F_{Y|\xin}$ is invertible.
+Let $F_{Y|\xin}$ be the c.d.f.\ of $\Yout$ conditioned on $\mathbf{x}$, and $\mathcal{D}$.
+Suppose that the posterior predictive is non-zero everywhere (that is, you cannot rule out that there's even the remotest chance of any $y_i$ given some input $\mathbf{x}$, however small).
+Then, since the c.d.f. is continuous by assumption, $F_{Y|\xin}$ is invertible.

 Again, by the Universality of the Uniform $U' = F_{Y|\xin}(y)$ has a standard uniform distribution.
 So $\forall u: p(U = u) = p(U' = u)$.
 Moreover $F_{Y|\xin}$ is invertible.
 So $p(Y=y) = F_{Y|\xin}^{-1}(F_Z(Z))$.